Las Vegas Raiders Allegiant Stadium Location, Map & Distance from the Strip

 - The first sold-out sporting event at this football stadium was football of a different kind.
 On August 1st, 2021, soccer’s CONCACAFF GOLD Cup took place, with team USA defeating Mexico, 1-0.

 (By Steve Beauregard.
-Photo courtesy of Tomas Del Coro, MGM Resorts, MANICA Architecture and Allegiant Stadium)
+Photo courtesy of Tomas Del Coro, MGM Resorts, MANICA Architecture, torch from All-Pro Reels via Flickr and Allegiant Stadium)